 Irritable Bowel Syndrome: Symptoms and Causes

-Irritable Bowel Syndrome is a digestive disorder causing abdominal pain, discomfort, and changes in bowel habits.
+Irritable Bowel Syndrome (IBS) is a digestive disorder that causes abdominal pain, discomfort, and changes in bowel habits.
 Learn more.
 IBS is a chronic ailment that requires long-term management.
 Changes in food, lifestyle, and stress levels can help some people control their symptoms.
 More severe symptoms can be treated with medication and counselling.
 IBS is not linked to intestinal tissue alterations or an increased risk of colorectal cancer.

 Irritable bowel syndrome symptoms

 IBS symptoms vary, but they are usually present for a long time.
-The most common are:
+The most common are

 When to see a doctor?